working-group-two/engineering-blog/pages/career.md

 We take your privacy seriously, so we have created a [privacy page](/privacy) to explain how we treat your data.

 # Working at Working Group Two
-We aim to make a huge impact in our industry and foster strong personal growth while doing it!
-We challenge each other, we share knowledge, and we believe in the value of difference of opinion.\\
 We're a distributed team, but invest in people getting to know each other across locations.

 <div class="uk-child-width-1-2@m" uk-grid uk-lightbox="animation: scale">
     {% include image.html url="/img/career/workout.jpg" caption="We decided to work out at 7am before one of our gatherings..." %}